ryan-rashidian/yalta/README.md

 ## Installation

 This app includes a feature that uses the `notify-send` utility - which requires a notification daemon to be installed and enabled on your system.
-It also uses the `date` utility, which should come pre-installed with most Linux distributions.
+It also uses the `date` utility - which should come pre-installed with most Linux distributions.

 ### Install with pipx (recommended)